chuanqisun/rock-talk-rpi/README.md

 node setup.js
 ```

-Follow the interactive prompt if you still want to inspect or write tag data.
-Playback does not use that stored text anymore.
-After any setup work, restart the service.
+Follow the instructions to test each RFID chip and note down the UID.
+After testing, restart the service.

 ```sh
 sudo systemctl restart rocktalk.service